Congo blames mediator Uganda for collapse of rebel talks

 Despite the demise of M23, a plethora of other rebel groups operate in eastern Congo, which is also riddled with conflicts over land, ethnicity and access to resources.

-But while the military success has boosted his popularity in Kinshasa and may help his long-term political prospects amid speculation that he seeks to run for a third term in 2016, some are wary of government concessions.

-“I don’t see why we should sign an agreement with a group of rebels when we have proven to them that we are stronger,” said Vincent Muziga, a civil servant in the capital.
-“Why should we give in and go to Kampala to sign agreements?,” he added.

-Envoys from the United Nations, European Union, African Union and United States had gathered in Uganda for the signing and insisted on further talks after it fell through.
+Envoys from the United Nations, European Union, African Union and United States had gathered in Uganda to witness the signing.
+After it fell through, they insisted on further talks to secure a political deal to accompany M23’s military defeat.

 “The Envoys urge the parties to resolve the differences relating to the format of the document and to remain committed to a peaceful settlement of the conflict,” they said.

-Uganda’s lead mediator, Defense Minister Chrispus Kiyonga, said both sides had concluded negotiations over the 11-point document on November 3, before rebels laid down arms.
+Uganda’s lead mediator, Defence Minister Chrispus Kiyonga, said both sides had concluded negotiations over the 11-point document on November 3, two days before the rebels announced they were laying down their arms.

 A second source close to the peace talks said the Kinshasa and M23 delegations had both initialed each page.